This is like weekend food with Monday health factor to make up for the OTHER weekend food you ate and are now sweating out in hot yoga.

 No?
 Just me?

-You know by now that Jay used to be fat.
-What you may not know is that he LOVES barbecue sauce.
+Jay LOVES barbecue sauce.
 Mainly the brown stuff with tons of sugar out of a bottle, but now likes spicy stuff and weird flavors like curry in his BBQ sauce.
 But he really likes it, in a really comical way: all of his friends just kind of know this about him.
 It’s like “oh, there’s Hastings with a regular sandwich, I KNOW what condiment is dripping out of it.

 So strange.
 It took me a while to remember this about him, because it’s just so specific, and maybe also because I really don’t like BBQ sauce that much?
 I mean, it’s OK, and I like vinegary varieties, but the brown sugary stuff just ISN’T my jam at all, so I assume no one else likes it either.
 Clearly.

 Let’s get on the sauce first: add all the ingredients to a teeny pot over medium heat.
 Let them gently warm through to combine, stirring every once in awhile, until the sugar is melted and the sauce is bubbly.
 Let the sauce bubble for 3 minutes, then turn the sauce off.
 Taste.
 Adjust seasonings.
 BBQ sauce!
-The balsamic makes this really great in my BBQ-sauce disliking eyes.
+The balsamic makes this really special-tasting without taking away from classic barbecue sauce.

 Now, onto the salad!
-For that you need the sauce you just made, olive oil, short cut pasta, a bell pepper, cucumber, some green onions, frozen or fresh corn kernels, lemon, chicken breast, and cilantro, which is optional because some people hate it but REALLY good in this so use it but only if you want to.
-Make sense?
-Great.
+For that you need the sauce you just made, olive oil, short cut pasta, a bell pepper, cucumber, some green onions, frozen or fresh corn kernels, lemon, chicken breast, and cilantro, optional but it’s wonderful in this salad.

 Now, you can use this as two recipes, serve them together, a million ways to work this.
 You COULD chop the chicken and add it to the pasta, then drizzle the plate with the sauce.
 My fav method is to keep them separate with big chunks of chicken, however.